 All antioxidants are not created equally.
 It is important to understand that the term “antioxidant” refers to function.
 It is not a nutrient classification.
 So, unlike vitamins or minerals, antioxidants are not essential for human health.
 Numerous types of chemicals in food have antioxidant activity, but not all antioxidant compounds have been studied or determined to necessarily be beneficial to health.
 Not to mention, nutrition science does not support an overall public health benefit from consuming foods with higher levels of phenolic compounds as it does for consuming foods high in vitamins and minerals, many of which also act as antioxidants.
 The Stanford team concluded their meta-analysis by stating that, based on the study results, there is “limited evidence for the superiority of organic foods.
 The evidence does not suggest marked health benefits from consuming organic versus conventional foods…” (Smith-Spangler, 2012).

 Finally, the third and most recently published meta-analysis, conducted by a group of scientists in the U.S. and the United Kingdom, was paraded extensively in the media headlines as proof that organic produce was nutritionally better for you than conventional produce (Baranski, 2014).
 This analysis included data from 343 scientific studies published between 1977 and 2011.
 Similar to the analysis by the Stanford team, the Baranski et al. study reported finding higher levels of antioxidant phenolic compounds in organic produce when compared to conventionally grown produce.
-The authors were fairly optimistic in their assessment of this outcome stating that “the higher antioxidant activity and higher concentration of a wide range of antioxidants found in organic crops may indicate the greatest potential nutritional benefits.”
+The authors were fairly optimistic in their assessment of this outcome stating that “the higher antioxidant activity and the higher concentration of a wide range of antioxidants found in organic crops may indicate the greatest potential nutritional benefits.”

-However, other scientists were more circumspect about both the study’s methodology and findings than the study authors and many journalists exhibited in their interpretation of the findings.
+However, other scientists were more circumspect about both the study’s methodology and findings that the study authors and many journalists exhibited in their interpretation of the findings.
 Many spoke out in response to the overly enthusiastic reports in the media about the superior benefits of organic produce.

 …There is no evidence provided that the relatively modest differences in the levels of some of these compounds would have any consequences (good or bad) on public health.
 The references to ‘antioxidants’ and ‘antioxidant activity’, and various ‘antioxidant’ assays would suggest a poor knowledge of the current understanding within the nutrition community of how fruit and vegetables may maintain and improve health. – Prof. Richard Mithen, Leader of the Food and Health Program at the Institute of Food Research